bootcoder/stitch-clearance-batches/DEV_NOTES.md

 If I needed something I built it.
 No leaning on jQuery to enhance UI, no gems for simple tasks like forms, or any other 'helper' type things.
 The largest library I am utilizing is wicked_pdf.

-I'll admit, I haven't built a full-stack rails app in some time.
-Mostly React consuming Rails API's.
+I'll admit, I haven't built just a full-stack rails app in some time.
+Mostly React and Rails API's.

-I think that had an effect on my views as they are more modular (and thus more bountiful) than I recall from my past.
+I think that had an effect on my views as they are more modular (and thus more bountiful) than I recall from past Rails projects.
+That said, I considered scraping the front-end, converting to JSONic Rails and doing a quick set of React views.
+Honestly I think it would have been quicker, cleaner and easier to build upon.
+I read the README thoroughly and tried to conform in every possible way.
+In this instance, I felt it was a 'cool thing' that didn't meet the bar.

+#### Testing
+Mostly I TDD'd the app.
+There were a few instances of adding the spec after the fact.
+For instance, I wasn't sure what I expected back CSV render.

+Specs include:
+- Full Feature coverage
+- Full Controller coverage

 #### Design Decisions: